Import data

 5. Map title → This becomes a property to search and display

-How it works in the background: When you map movieId and title, the Data Importer will create Cypher statements like:
+When you map movieId and title, the Import tool will create Cypher statements like:

 CREATE (m:Movie {movieId: '123', title: 'The Matrix'})